mtrinder/Xamarin.Plugins/Version/README.md

 ![](ScreenShot6.png)

-From a command prompt navigate to the Plugin root folder.
+From a command prompt switch to the Plugin root folder.
 Set your NuGet account key, which can be found on your NuGet account profile page.

     nuget setapikey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx